Answers to questions our patients frequently ask… or should be asking!

 Can I drop off my child for an appointment?

 Yes.
 We understand that you need to use your time wisely.
-Please be sure to check-in with the office staff for any pertinent information or treatment updates when you pick-up your child.
+Please check-in with the office staff for any pertinent information or treatment updates when you pick up your child.
 We also have aunts and grandparents serve as chauffeurs and some families ‘carpool’ – check out the options – but maintain contact with the office staff!

 Do you take transfers from out of town?

 Yes.
 Patients transferring to our office from another city are treated the same as a new patient.
 Following the initial exam, we obtain diagnostic records (to document their status upon transfer) and propose treatment to complete the case.

 Absolutely.
 About 25% of the patients undergoing orthodontic treatment today are adults.
 They too can enjoy the improved aesthetics and self-esteem that aligned teeth can provide.

 Do we continue to see the family dentist while we are in orthodontic treatment?

 Yes, definitely.
 Although an orthodontist is a type of dentist, an orthodontist and a general dentist provide services for different aspects of your dental care.

 While you are undergoing orthodontic treatment, it is very important for you to see the family or pediatric dentist at least two times a year for dental exams, radiographs and prophylaxis (cleanings).
 In some instances, your dentist may recommend more frequent visits while you have your braces on.